 To celebrate the Millennium a new stained glass window was installed in the north wall in 2002.
 This was designed by Andrew Taylor and was largely funded by the Highworth Festival 2000.

 This depicts in modern style the history of Highworth from creation, with fossils at the base leading upwards to the present, with the tower of St Michael’s and our other town churches and buildings.
 All are established in a changing world but under God’s light at the very top of the window.

 The chancel kneeler completed in 2006 reflects the design of this window and echoes the colours of the kneelers designed for the Warneford Chapel.

-Recent improvements included an improved sound system, CCTV cameras and new Vicars Board.
-The most significant work was completed in the autumn of 2005 when low level internal plaster was replaced and the whole of the interior of the church decorated to begin to restore this magnificent 15th century building to its ‘ancient beauty’ enhancing its lofty character and graceful pillars to re-create a welcoming place for the glory of God.
+In the autumn of 2005 the low level internal plaster was replaced and the whole of the interior of the church was decorated to begin to restore this magnificent 15th century building to its ‘ancient beauty’ enhancing its lofty character and graceful pillars to re-create a welcoming place for the glory of God.